 Don’t get me wrong, I do love the beach, though I do love home days and it was feeling like we weren’t having enough of them.
 Because we can’t have a nice little inflatable pool (we have a huge Tomcat who lives outdoors and who likes water, which results in a pool that is no longer inflated with several puncture holes), I had to get creative.

-With our deck and patio right off the kitchen and partly shaded, I knew bringing the element of water out there in a new way would be a hit, and boy, was I right about that.
+With our deck (thanks to our Los Angeles decking contractor) and patio right off the kitchen and partly shaded, I knew bringing the element of water out there in a new way would be a hit, and boy, was I right about that.
 We have a long, large, clear rectangular rubbermaid where our legos live.
 Now, we don’t have that many legos, it was just a great, portable, default location for them and I can slide it under a bed for storage.

 I dumped the legos into a smaller bin and took this new “water table” out to the patio.
 While I filled it, I told the girls to scour the house for any and every boat they could find.
 They came back with boats made of legos and three wooden sailboats they made at school.
 Before I knew it they were sanding, repairing masts, applying woodglue, securing people figures to their lego boats and were all set for new discovery.